ghik/kubernetes-the-harder-way/docs/Launching_the_VM_Cluster.md

 ### Connecting with SSH

-The second script, `vmsshall.sh`, automates setting up SSH connections to all the VMs:
+The second script, `vmsshall.sh`, automates initiating SSH connections to all the VMs:

 ```bash
 #!/usr/bin/env bash